 <description> – description

-<link> – product page URL
+<link> – URL address to the product page

 <g:image_link> – main image

-<g:price> – price with currency (e.g. "99.00 EUR")
+<g:price> – price with currency (e.g. "99.00 PLN")

 <g:availability> – availability (e.g. in stock)